fsmosca/musketeer-chess/README.md

 ### B. Musketeer pieces
 #### Piece names, id and betza
-* name: Leopard, id: L, betza: NB2
+1. name: Leopard, id: L, betza: NB2
-* name: Cannon, id: C, betza: llNrrNDK
+2. name: Cannon, id: C, betza: llNrrNDK
-* Unicorn
+3. Unicorn
-* Dragon
+4. Dragon
-* Chancellor
+5. Chancellor
-* Archbishop
+6. Archbishop
-* Elephant
+7. Elephant
-* Hawk
+8. Hawk
-* Fortress
+9. Fortress
-* Spider
+10. Spider

 ### C. Piece selection
 The first move in musketeer chess is PS (piece selection).
 A white player may select 1 piece type from the selectable 10 musketeer piece types in item B and black follows by selecting another piece type.
-Example white may select a Leopard and Black may reply by selecting a Cannon (or any other piece but not the piece selected by white).
+Example white may select a Leopard and Black can reply by selecting a Cannon (or any other piece but not the piece selected by white).
+There after, both sides will have Leopard and Cannon as their additional pieces for the game.

 ### D. Gating preparation